-Read on to discover all you need to know about pixel binning, including what it is and where you can find it.
+Keep reading to find out all you need to know about pixel binning, including what it is, how it can impact camera performance and where you can find it.

 What is pixel binning?

-This is where pixel binning comes in.
-The feature allows your smartphone to collect data from multiple adjacent pixels and combine them into one larger pixel.
-This leaves you with larger pixels able to capture more light without the manufacturer having to upgrade the size of your sensor.
+However, smartphone cameras that have smaller sensors are still capable of taking high-quality photos thanks to pixel binning.
+It allows a smartphone to collect data from multiple adjacent pixels and combine them into one larger pixel, leaving you with larger pixels that can capture more light without the manufacturer needing to install a large sensor.

-The idea is that you end up with is better quality images with reduced noise even in low-light environments.
+The aim of pixel binning is to produce better quality images with reduced noise, even in low-light conditions and at night.

-Most phones that utilise binning in some way do let you turn it off and shoot with all the megapixels available.
-However, we’ve often found this gives worse results, along with taking up more space on the phone due to larger files.
+Many phones that do feature pixel binning do allow users to turn it off and shoot with all the megapixels available, which may be best in well-lit environments.
+On the other hand, we have often found that this can give worse results, along with taking up more space on the device due to the larger file size.

 Which phones use pixel binning?